em3ndez/llvm-project-deluge-Fil-C/invisicaps_by_example.md

         return 0;
     }

-For the last example, I do a simple use after free bug.
+Let's do a simple use after free bug.
 This is guaranteed to fail:

     filc safety error: cannot write pointer to free object.
         pointer: 0x792000904250,0x792000904250,0x792000904250,free